Thank you for choosing Coastal Carolina University!

 After you have paid your enrollment deposit and reserved housing and Orientation, there are some additional steps you need to complete to ensure your enrollment stays in effect and to get ready for your first semester such as returning your immunization form, submitting your final transcript, etc. Complete information and a detailed list of these steps is available online.

-The initial determination of your resident status for tuition and fee purposes is made at the time of your admission to the University.
+The initial determination of your South Carolina residency for tuition and fee purposes is made at the time of your admission to the University.
 Additional proof will be required if your status is deemed "uncertain".
-More information on South Carolina residency can be found on our Residency page.
-For residency regulations, visit South Carolina Commission on Higher Education's Web site.
-You may also view or print the Application for Classification as a South Carolina Resident for Tuition and Fee Purposes.
+For residency regulations, visit the South Carolina Commission on Higher Education's Website.
+You may also view and download residency forms on our South Carolina Residency web page.

 There are a number of key dates and deadlines you need to be aware of in relation to the enrollment process.
 Visit the Web regularly for the latest updates related to tuition payment, the start of classes, Orientation sessions, etc.